-Lexmark X9575 Professional review
+Lexmark X9575 Professional full review

 The Lexmark X9575 Professional is a colour inkjet multifunction printer packed with business-centric features - including integrated Wi-Fi.

 However, while the Lexmark X9575 Professional outshines other models in the same price range (including the near-identical Dell 968w), its costly inks and design flaws might frustrate busier offices.